darie-picu/OscCore/Runtime/Dependencies/BlobHandles/README.md

 This was the fastest method I tested on my data, and it should work well on any data that doesn't have a lot of entries of the same length that _also_ end in the same byte.

 You may be able to get better performance with a different method, especially if your data is different.

-###### IL2CPP Options
-An [attribute](https://docs.unity3d.com/Manual/IL2CPP-CompilerOptions.html) is used to disable IL2CPP null checks in some methods of `BlobStringDictionary<T>`.
-The only managed objects inside those methods are _readonly_ members of the class, and initialized when the dictionary is, so they should always not be null.

 ###### Tests
 Performance tests for BlobHandles include, but are not limited to: